 "I thought, 'Oh no, nobody came,'" Tran remembers.
 "We were like, 'What happened?'
 They said we had to close early at noon... because we ran out!"

 The restaurant became an instant hit while Garden Grove and Westminster became popular destinations for a growing number of Vietnamese immigrants.
 At a time when many of them were looking for comfort and community, Pho 79 offered a taste of home.

 "We would make trips there every weekend," says Kat Nguyen, a PR exec and former food writer who grew up in Orange County.
-"We would go to where my parents could buy all their groceries and do whatnot.
-Inevitably, we'd think about where to eat afterwards and we would go to Pho 79."
+"We would go to where my parents could buy all their groceries and whatnot.
+Inevitably, we'd think about where to eat afterward and we would go to Pho 79."

 "They were able to nail having such a concentrated, rich, beefy flavor," she says.
 "That, I think, is how everyone has fallen in love with it."

-Over time, the restaurant's success allowed the family to take over the two adjacent storefronts and occupy the whole building.
+The restaurant's success allowed the family to take over the two adjacent storefronts and occupy the whole building.
 Everyone pitched in, including the children.

 "I'd be a kid and my parents would make me do the cash register," laughs Andrew Bui.
 He remembers what it was like going there after school to help out his family, "That was their semi-abusive math tutoring!"